kronostechnologies/account-service-sdk-php/docs/Api/SessionApi.md

 [[Back to README]](../../README.md)

-## impersonateUser
+## impersonate

-> \Equisoft\SDK\AccountService\Model\ImpersonateUserResponse impersonateUser($uuid, $impersonateUserPayload)
+> \Equisoft\SDK\AccountService\Model\ImpersonateResponse impersonate($uuid, $impersonatePayload)

 Impersonate the given user context.

-For adminstrator with impersonation capability.
+For administrator with impersonation capability.
 Impersonate the given user context.
-After impersontation, the admin user becomes the \"actor\" and the impersonate user becames the \"user\".
+After impersonation, the admin user becomes the \"actor\" and the impersonated user becomes the \"user\".
 Use /revertIdentity to revert the impersonation.

 ### Example